 Teachable Agents software allows students to customize a virtual agent and teach it mathematics or science concepts.
 The agent questions, misunderstands, and otherwise learns realistically.
 Pilot studies of these programs have included kindergarten through to college.

 Additionally, the virtual agent always explains how it came to an answer, and this seems to transfer to the student-teachers, helping them learn how to reason.
-(Subscribers to Education Week can read more about this here - sorry, I'm really not shilling for Education Week; if you register with them, which is free, you get to read a lot of these articles before they vanish behind a paywall)

 But I'd like to note (because it sounds a wonderful program) that you don’t need fancy software to harness the power of peer-tutoring.
 The Learning Community Project (English translation) operates in nearly 600 rural schools in Mexico and is planned to go into nearly 7000 rural and urban schools.
 In this model, students choose a learning project and explore it, guided by adult tutors.
 They then formally present the results of their inquiry to fellow students, tutors, and parents.
 When they have developed mastery in an area, they tutor other students who are exploring that area.
 The learning of students and the training of tutors builds a fund of common knowledge that is available in the community of neighboring schools.